isomerpages/moe-punggolsec/_academic-subjects/Physical Education Programme.md

 ## Physical Education Programme

-The Physical Education (PE) Department believes in providing opportunities to develop every Punggolite to acquire the skills and knowledge to build their confidence, character and values, allowing them to be a lifelong active and healthy individuals with sound moral and social character, motivated to personal excellence.
+The Physical Education (PE) Department believes in providing opportunities to develop every Punggolite to acquire the skills and knowledge to build their confidence, character and values, allowing them to be a lifelong, active and healthy individual with sound moral and social character, motivated to personal excellence.